dolr-ai/hetzner-bare-metal-bootc/README.md

 ### Deployment Options

 #### Fully Automated GitOps Deployment
 The deployment workflow automatically triggers when the build workflow completes successfully on the `main` branch.
-It will deploy to all servers specified in the `HETZNER_SERVER_IPS` environment variable and automatically reboot them to activate the new image.
+It will deploy to all servers specified in the `HETZNER_BARE_METAL_DEPLOY_TARGET_SERVER_IPS` environment variable and automatically reboot them to activate the new image.

 **Automated GitOps Flow:**
 1. Push code to `main` branch